rdgarfinkel/mediacollection/README.md

 # mediacollection
-physical and digital video (movies/tv), books, and games collection display and management<br>
+physical and digital music, video (movies/tv), books, and games collection display and management<br>
 <br>
 each media type has it's own table headers, and is dynamically sortable by the table headers when you are at the top of the resulting page.<br>
 in the non-administrative pages, at the top left, you'll see the date that the text database was last updated.<br>